-The barbell row is very similar to the seal row in terms of muscles worked.
+The barbell row is another popular barbell back exercise and is very similar to the seal row in terms of muscles worked.
 It differs mainly in that you don’t have any support to lean against.
 This also means you don’t have to set anything up; just load up a barbell and start rowing.

 3. Cable Row

 The cable row is another rowing variant that usually enables you to focus more on your working muscles.
 While you still have to use your lower back to some extent, you don’t have to work as hard as in the barbell row.
 This generally enables you to use stricter form in the cable row.